pwrlabs/PWR-Validator-Node/README.md

    ```
    PWR Chain is the first chain that supports block compression.
    --compression-level sets the level of compression you want your node to use.
    Compression level varies from 0 - 9.
-0 disbales compression.
+0 disables compression.
 9 sets it to maximum.

    - Upon initialization, the node will generate a wallet, store it locally, and display an address in the format:
      ```